 They move right from the ten questions activity to an online quiz titled “What’s Your Learning Style?”
 This 20 question quiz ends by telling students what their learning style is, broken down into three categories: auditory, visual, and tactile.
 Students love taking online quizzes, so they enjoy the experience, and I get to know their learning styles!
 Once they’ve completed the quiz, I ask them to write their learning style quiz results on the back of their index cards.

 Socrative Pop Culture Space Race

-Once students have completed the learning style quiz, I break the class into teams and they compete to see which group can successfully answer the most questions in the pop culture quiz I’ve created.
+Once students have completed the learning style quiz, I break the class into teams, and they compete to see which group can successfully answer the most questions in the pop culture quiz I’ve created.
 I run the quiz as a space race.
 Each group is assigned a different color icon (rocket, bicycle, unicorn).
-I project Socrative onto my screen, so students can see their group’s progress in relation to the other teams.
+I project Socrative onto my screen so that students can see their group’s progress in relation to the other teams.

 The Socrative space race activity instantly melts away all of the awkwardness and social anxiety that accompanies the first day of school.
 It always amazes me how quickly students forget to be nervous and just have fun!